-1.5 Profitability
+1.5 Profitability or Gross Margin - Delta Indicator #9

 The indicator measures profitability, defined as the net income earned from producing the cotton crop.
 It is calculated as the gross income received from the sale of the cotton crop minus the total variable costs of growing the cotton crop.
 The profitability is expressed per hectare and per season.